 Segregated bank accounts

-Bondora’s terms and conditions do not mention anything about how Bondora safeguards your funds.
-In one of Bondora’s blog posts, we found out that your funds are stored in segregated client accounts with the SEB bank.
+Bondora’s terms and conditions do not mention how Bondora safeguards your funds.
+In one of Bondora’s blog posts, we discovered that your funds are stored in segregated client accounts with the SEB bank.

 All of your funds should be accessible by you at any time.
 Bondora uses your funds only when you, as an investor, give an order to purchase claim rights against the borrower.